 Social Composition and Characteristics

-As a result using the average household size of 4.3 persons per household2, it is estimated that the City of Santa Rosa has 67,429 total households as of 2012.
+Using the average household size of 4.3 persons per household, it is estimated that the City of Santa Rosa had 68,982 total households as of 2013 (Table 5-10).

 Total Population 10 years old and over by Marital Status

 In the City of Santa Rosa, majority of the total population 10 years old and beyond were married (44.8%) as recorded in 2012.
 It was followed by those who were not yet married at all (41.8%), Common Law/Live In (7.4%), Widowed (4.2%), Divorced (1.7%), and unknown (0.2%)